 When will the CRediT pilot run?

-The pilot began on June 14, 2022 and will run through September.
+The pilot began in 2022 and will continue to run for the foreseeable future.

 - Accounts of Chemical Research